Chief Executive and Accounting Officer

 Previously, Maria was Director of the Whitworth, University of Manchester; Director of Manchester City Galleries; and Director of Culture for Manchester City Council.

-Maria holds a Bachelor of Arts degree in English Literature and Cultural Studies from the University of Liverpool and a Master of Arts degree in Critical Theory and a DPhil in African American Visual and Literary Culture from the University of Sussex.
-Maria is Chair of the National Museum Directors’ Council and is a Trustee of the Clore Leadership Programme and Manchester International Festival’s Boards.
+Maria holds a BA in English Literature and Cultural Studies from the University of Liverpool, a MA in Critical Theory and a DPhil in African American Visual and Literary Culture from the University of Sussex.
+Maria is Chair of the National Museum Directors' Council and is a Trustee of the Factory International Board in Manchester.
+She is also a member of the Women Leaders in Museums Network and a member of the Bizot group of leading global museums.
 In 2015, she was awarded a CBE for services to the arts.

 The Director’s Office provides support to the Director, Chairman and Board of Trustees.